rolinh/tweetmining/README.md

 # SETUP

-This project uses python 2.7.
-Therefore, you obviously need python 2.7, pip and virtualenv are the recommended way to install all the required libraries in order to keep everything clean.
+This project uses `python` 2.7.
+Therefore, you obviously need `python` 2.7, `pip` and `virtualenv` are the recommended way to install all the required libraries in order to keep everything clean.
+To build the required packages, you also need `swig`

 So you first need to install pip and virtualenv if they are not already